nodejs/node-addon-api/doc/object_wrap.md

 - `[in] attributes`: The attributes to be associated with the property in addition to the napi_static attribute.
 One or more of `napi_property_attributes`.

-Returns `Napi::PropertyDescriptor` object that represents an Static Value property of a JavaScript class
+Returns `Napi::PropertyDescriptor` object that represents an static value property of a JavaScript class

 ### InstanceValue